Alan Jackson: 2010s and 2020s

-Awards, nominations and induction into the Georgia Music Hall of Fame
+Awards, nominations, and Georgia Music Hall of Fame

-In 1989, he was nominated for a total of six Country Music Association Awards (CMAs).
-He was nominated for four 1994 CMAs, including Entertainer of the Year.
-Jackson became a member of the Grand Ole Opry in 1991; he was inducted by Roy Acuff and Randy Travis.
-Jackson was the most nominated artist at the 29th annual TNN/Music City News Country Awards that was broadcast June 5 from the Grand Ole Opry House.
+Jackson was nominated for six CMAs in 1989 and four more in 1994, including one for Entertainer of the Year.
+He became a member of the Grand Ole Opry in 1991 and was inducted by Roy Acuff and Randy Travis.
+Jackson was the most nominated artist at the 29th annual TNN/Music City News Country Awards (at the Grand Ole Opry House) that was broadcast June 5, 1995.
 His six nominations included best entertainer, male artist, vocal collaboration, album, single, and video (two nominations in this category).

 At the 2002 CMAs, Jackson set a record for having the most nominations in a single year – ten – many rising from the song "Where Were You".
 It also brought his career total up to the second number of most nominations ever, after George Strait.
 "Where Were You" also was nominated for a Grammy for Song of the Year.
 At the 2003 Academy of Country Music Awards, Jackson won Album of the Year for Drive and Video of the Year for the video to "Drive (For Daddy Gene)."

 In 2004, a five-mile (8 km) stretch of Interstate 85 through Jackson's hometown of Newnan was renamed the "Alan Jackson Highway" in the singer's honor.
 After learning of the honor, he stated "[Newnan] was a great place to grow up.
 I'm not sure I'm quite qualified for the main highway.
 Maybe they should've picked a dirt road or something."
 Jackson was inducted into the Georgia Music Hall of Fame on October 22, 2001, in Atlanta.
 Alan Jackson was selected to receive a star on the Hollywood Walk of Fame in 2010.
 In 2017, Alan Jackson was inducted into the Country Music Hall of Fame.